Best VPNs for smart TVs in 2022

 Setting up a VPN on a router

-If your smart TV does not run on Android TV, you won’t be able to download an app directly.
-But what you can do is set the VPN up your router instead.
+If your smart TV does not run on Android TV, what you can do is set up a VPN on a router instead.
 This way, all devices that go through your wifi (smart TV included) will be able to use the VPN.

 Sharing a VPN connection over wifi

-Another option is to share your VPN connection by using your computer as a virtual router.
+Another option is to share your VPN connection by using your computer or smartphone (set up differs within each OS) as a virtual router.
 Then you can connect your smart TV to the computer via wifi, or ethernet cable (you’ll get a faster connection with an ethernet cable).

 This option is easier than the router installation method, but you’ll find the VPN's performance will be worse.